Vismajor/cisco_python_taster/coding_session_python.md

 **Lesson Duration: 60 + 60 minutes**

-> **Note to instructors: Read these notes once or twice and then just use them as visual clues.
-You'll need to use some of your own metaphors and explaining style**

-## Intro

->	LEARNING GOALS:
->	- Know what programming is: metaphor of a TV program
->	- Difference between reading code and running (aka. executing, interpreting) code (like knowing how to clap vs clapping; "say: Hi Steve", "Hi Steve")

 ### Understand what programming is

 What would you use the word 'program' in an everyday English? (let people give you answers)